nayleth22/Landslide-susceptibility-WOE/README.md

 - Path of the map with the sample inventory of morphodynamic processes to be used for training.
 - Null value or no data value

-Within the 'DATA' folder, you will find the maps used for my research work.
+Within the 'DATA-INPUT' folder, you will find the maps used for my research work.
 These maps which are used for processing, are in raster format and are in the Magna-Sirgas 3116 coordinate reference system.
 Furthermore, they are precisely aligned, possess consistent resolution, and the classes are represented using numerical values.

-Inside the 'FILES' folder, you will find the thematic maps together with the landslide susceptibility map in its final presentation version.
+Inside the 'PRETTY_DATA-INPUT' folder, you will find the thematic maps together with the landslide susceptibility map in its final presentation version.

 ## The script will generate the following: